-Penetrant liquids are an indispensable tool in the inspection industry and a form of non-destructive testing (NDT).
+Liquid penetrant tests are an indispensable tool in the inspection industry and a form of non-destructive testing (NDT).
 This method is widely used to assess the integrity of critical structures in various industries, including metals, plastics, ceramics, and glass.
-In this article, we will thoroughly explore the process of penetrant liquids, their applications, advantages and disadvantages, and how they compare to other non-destructive testing methods.
+In this article, we will thoroughly explore the process of liquid penetrant tests, their applications, advantages and disadvantages, and how they compare to other non-destructive testing methods.

-Since their inception, the use of penetrant liquids has proven to be a valuable tool in preventive maintenance and the evaluation of critical components.
-The use of penetrant liquids began in the 1940s, developed as an efficient alternative to visual inspection methods.
+Since their inception, the use of liquid penetrant tests has proven to be a valuable tool in preventive maintenance and the evaluation of critical components.
+The use of liquid penetrant tests began in the 1940s, developed as an efficient alternative to visual inspection methods.
 Over the years, improvements in formulations and techniques have optimized both the accuracy and safety of this process.

 - Step 1: Surface Preparation